 Currently, due to the COVID 19 pandemic, all meetings will take place using MS Teams.
 However, we hope to offer face to face events soon.
 The Q&A will take place using the teams chat function.

 Who are they for?

-The talks are suitable for GCSE and A-Level students (14 to 18 years old) with an interest in science.
+The talks are suitable for most students but will be most relevant 13 to 18 years olds with an interest in science.
 It will be of special relevance to those students interested in pursuing a career in any STEM field or biomedical research in particular.
 If your students are based at home due to the COVID-19 pandemic, they are welcome to join from their own laptops or other devices.

 VALIDATE for Schools #1: 9 December 2020

 Our first VALIDATE for Schools event saw Prof Helen McShane (VALIDATE Director and Professor of Vaccinology at University of Oxford) and Dr Rachel Tanner (VALIDATE Fellow, and post-doctoral scientist at University of Oxford) speaking about their careers and research to over 200 students from 11 schools around the UK.
 This talk is open-access, and you can view it on YouTube.